gracelombardi/PyKMIP/docs/source/security.rst

 issue.
 If applicable, a new library subrelease will be produced across all actively supported releases to address and fix the issue.

-If the developerment team decides the issue does not warrant the sensitivity of a security issue, you may file a public GitHub issue on the project `issue tracker`_.
+If the development team decides the issue does not warrant the sensitivity of a security issue, you may file a public GitHub issue on the project `issue tracker`_.